Author: Dan Brown

 Another positive attribute of the book which I appreciated is its being grounded on current events.
 It dealt with subject matters of the old while fringing on the new.
 By touching on more universal subjects like fake news, the advancement of technology and the darker shades of the Internet, Brown made the story more relevant in today’s world.
 These, plus incorporating universal thoughts and profound questions, Origin made a compelling tale.

 Origin also shared a lot in common with the other Dan Brown novels.
 The most palpable of which, aside from the religious overtones, is the presence of a female protagonist.
 There is also the usual romantic notions which often concludes unfavorably against Langdon.
 Lastly, there is the presence of an unknown antagonist who endlessly chases the protagonists.

 In spite of these similarities, there were some glaring disparities.
 Compared to his previous works, Origin is sparingly filled with symbols.
 This is surprising and unfortunate because I always enjoy learning about the symbols that Brown incorporate in his works.
 Moreover, the book didn’t live up to my expectation of it as a heart-pounding thriller.
 Pacing has been my issue with Dan Brown as his stories are absurdly fast.
 However, Origin could surely use some of that exhilarating suspense.

 Overall, Origin failed to hit the mark.
 It had a great and compelling story line but the writing is just mundane.
 It just stirs the reader enough to keep him on turning the pages.
 Dan Brown’s latest work is entertaining – symbols and codes are always interesting topics.
 However, if you’re looking for a solid literary read, then you might as well skip this one.
 It just makes up for a good pleasurable reading.

-Not recommended for: the religiously devout; those looking for a great literary read.
+Not recommended for the religiously devout and for those who are looking for a great literary read.

 About the Author